Redestros/CleanArchitecture/README.md

 - **APIs**: Controllers and endpoints to expose application functionality.
 - **Service Registration**: Configuration for dependency injection and service setup.

+## Example Folder

+The example folder is a clone of template projects with actual aggregates and functionalities.
+It is based on the [eShop reference application](https://github.com/dotnet/eShop) by Microsoft.
+Although the example does not include all functionalities of the original repository, it is meant to keep a local copy of the implementation of DDD fundamental concepts,  such as aggregates, domain events, etc.

 ## Design Decisions